What should you do?

 - how your costs will be reimbursed; and

-- what you must take into account if you want to undergo treatment in another EU country.
+- what you must think about if you want a treatment in another EU country.

 Plan your trip thoroughly

-You can also find information on the websites of the:
+More information is available on the websites of the:

 Toolbox for patients

-The European Commission has also made a short video indicating what things demand particular attention when undergoing treatment in another EU country.
+The European Commission has also made a short video.
+This video shows what you need to pay attention to when you are treated in another EU country.
 A link to the video can be found on the right-hand side of page 'More about treatment in another EU country', under "See also".